Jbleezy/BO2-Reimagined/README.md

 * Zombies that are in the ground can no longer get EMP'd

 ### Smoke Grenade
-* Added on Cell Block and Docks
+* Added on Mob of the Dead
 * Kills on any round

 ### Hell's Retriever